WinVector/WVPlots/Examples/PickingThresholds/UnrollingROC.md

 positive rates go to one (the upper right hand corner of the ROC).
 As the threshold goes to one, both the rates go to zero (the lower left hand corner of the ROC).
-As the threshold increases from zero to one, it traces out the rest of the ROC, representing all the tradeoffs between true positive rate and false positive rate that are possible with a given model.
+As the threshold increases from zero to one, it traces out the rest of the ROC from upper right to bottom left, representing all the tradeoffs between true positive rate and false positive rate that are possible with a given model.

 **The Ideal Model**